ngsuwen/RoundUp/README.md

 ### Ways to improve

-- Currently, the investment bezier chart will not update immediately if a new ticker is added.
+- Currently, the investment bezier chart (at the investment page) will not update immediately if a stock/crypto is added, edited or removed.
 Updates will only happen at the close of the US stock market.
 One way to improve is to allow immediate update when a new ticker is added.

 ### Unsolved problem